 Smartphone apps also are gaining ground.
 While slightly behind the energy market, some water and sanitary districts are going mobile.

-The Washington Suburban Sanitary Commission (WSSC), for example, released its WSSC Mobile App allowing customers to use their smartphones to pay their water and sewer bills, check on service alerts, report a problem, e-mail questions and easily access a lot of other important WSSC information, anytime, anywhere.
+The Washington Suburban Sanitary Commission (WSSC), for example, has a WSSC Mobile App allowing customers to use their smartphones to pay their water and sewer bills, check on service alerts, report a problem, e-mail questions and easily access a lot of other important WSSC information, anytime, anywhere.

 Is your utility in the process of implementing smartphone apps?
 E-mail us at email@example.com .